 Bex looks startled.
 "A bear?
 A whole bear?
 How in the hells did you take it down?"

-His ego is stroked by his triumph.
+He rolls his shoulders back with a very self-satisfied grin.
 "Skills, my dear.
 I'm not afraid to use everything I have to get what I want."
 His eyes flick to me for the briefest moment.
 "Although it may have left me a little kiss I won't soon forget."
 He rolls up his sleeve to show a bite on his upper arm.
 Mostly healed.

-I eye the scars.
+I lean forward, examining the scars.
 "Did you take one of our healing potions for that?"

-We come to the broken bridge where we had previously crossed.
+We come to the broken bridge.
 The Chionthar roars, and the river seems to have swelled.
-The stones are buried deeper into the rushing waters.
+The stones are buried deeper under rushing waters.

 Bex appraises the crossing.
 "Looks like there may have been a storm upstream, last night."

 Shovel looks at the log she had perched herself on before.
 Enveloped by the swell.
-She grumbles, agitated.
 "Dumb water ate my log."
+She grumbles.

 "Bex."

-She stares at me flatly, tail swaying as she turns the idea over in her head.
+She stares at me flatly, turning the idea over in her head.
+"This is fucking insane."
 She finally walks into me, reaching up to my shoulders.
 "Here we go."

 Astarion crosses his arms and leans into Shadowheart.
 "Who knew we were going to get such a harrowing show this early in the morning?"

-I volley a firebolt into the water and red archs surround me, charged by the weave, I feel that familiar levity.
+I volley a firebolt into the water and the Weave arcs surround me.
+I feel that familiar levity.

-Shovel screams sharply into my ear and launches off my shoulders.
+Shovel screams sharply into my ear and launches herself to the ground.
 "No magic!
 Pain!!!"
 She scurries into the tall grass, out of sight.

-I focus, and lift up off the ground, unsteady at first, but air born.
+I focus and kick off the ground.
+Unsteady at first but airborne.
 I tilt and begin to slowly float over the treacherous water.

 Bex grips tighter and watches the rocks as we make our way across.